ibm-cloud-docs/vmwaresolutions/services/mcv_addingremovingservers.md

 * Do not remove NFS storage from the VMware vSphere Web Client.
 The changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
 * Before you remove the NFS storage, ensure that you removed all the VMs that reside on the storage.
-* Ensure that the shares you plan to remove are associated with the correct stretched cluster across multizone region.
+* Ensure that the shares you plan to remove are associated with the correct multizone instance.
 * The cluster must be in **Ready to use** status.

 ### Procedure to remove NFS storage